-Describe any avoidance and mitigation measures proposed to reduce the impacts on the listed threatened species and ecological communities and water resources and include the following elements:
+Describe any avoidance and mitigation measures proposed to reduce the impacts on the listed threatened species and ecological communities, migratory species, the Great Barrier Reef World Heritage Area, national heritage places and the Great Barrier Reef Marine Park and include the following elements:

-- a description of proposed safeguards, avoidance and mitigation measures to deal with relevant impacts of the action including mitigation measures proposed to be taken by state governments, local governments or the proponent; - an assessment of the expected or predicted effectiveness of the mitigation measures; - an explanation of any statutory or policy basis for the mitigation measures, including a discussion on how the proposed approach is not inconsistent with relevant recovery plans and threat abatement plans for listed threatened species and communities.
+- a description of proposed safeguards, avoidance and mitigation measures to deal with relevant impacts of the action including mitigation measures proposed to be taken by state governments, local governments or the proponent - an assessment of the expected or predicted effectiveness of the mitigation measures - an explanation of any statutory or policy basis for the mitigation measures, including a discussion on how the proposed approach is not inconsistent with relevant recovery plans and threat abatement plans for listed threatened species and communities.

-Describe any proposed offsets for residual impacts to listed threatened species and ecological communities and water resources as a result of the proposed action.
+Describe any proposed offsets for residual impacts to listed threatened species and ecological communities as a result of the proposed action.